sukchung/Chewier/journals/suk.md

 - I was later able to deploy both microservices and see the deployed website for the first time.

 ## Jan.
-20, 2022
+20, 2023

 Today, I worked on:

-- Today, I finished the products page, and I started working on deployment today.
+- Today, I finished the products page.
+I also added some UI styling to make it look good.
+I started working on deployment today.
 I watched Andrew's recording on deployment, and I also asked for help.
 James, Robbie, and Rosheen